Club deal: History

 In the US, syndicated investment began as early as 1870 with a Pennsylvania Railroad offering.
 In the 1920s several syndicates existed for the purchase and sale of securities.

 From 1984 to 2007, an average of 63% of US venture capital firm investments were syndicated according to a 2010 study, rising up to 77% in 2000.

 In the US, the years from 2000 to 2010 have been called “the conspiratorial era.”
 The years from 2003 until 2007 were also described as "the era of club deals", since the 2006 antitrust investigation of the Department of Justice prompted a decrease;As of 2014 though, the Department has not brought charges.
-In 2007, private plaintiffs filed a first class action law suit against 13 private equity firms for conspiring in club deals to keep buyout prices down, followed by two more in the ensuing years, which the court consolidated and scaled down against 11 equity firms.
+In 2007, private plaintiffs filed a first class action lawsuit against 13 private equity firms for conspiring in club deals to keep buyout prices down, followed by two more in the ensuing years, which the court consolidated and scaled down against 11 equity firms.
 In June 2014, Bain Capital Partners and Goldman Sachs settled for a combined $121 million after more than six years of litigation.
 An unnamed Goldman executive was quoted as saying “club etiquette” had prevailed in the $17.6 billion takeover of Freescale Semiconductor.